ovh/docs/pages/web_cloud/domains/trade_domain/guide.en-gb.md

 If the email address is not changed as part of the domain trade, one recipient will receive both emails but each of them needs to be confirmed regardless.
 <br>Once the two recipients confirm the agreement via email, the domain name owner change will become effective.

-> [!primary]
+> [!warning]
 >
-> The procedure can be validated by both parties during a period of 14 days.
+> - The procedure can be validated by both parties during a period of 14 days. **After this period, the procedure is canceled**.
 >
-> If the change is declined by one of the two parties, the action will be cancelled.
+> - If the change is declined by one of the two parties, the action will be cancelled.
 >
-> If the current owner's email address is obsolete or inaccessible, you can **in this case**, contact support directly by creating a support ticket from your [OVHcloud Help Center](https://help.ovhcloud.com/csm?id=csm_get_help).
+> - If the current owner's email address is obsolete or inaccessible, you can **in this case**, contact support directly by creating a support ticket from your [OVHcloud Help Center](https://help.ovhcloud.com/csm?id=csm_get_help).
 >

-> [!warning]
->
-> If the domain name owner has been successfully changed, the domain name will be blocked from being [transferred to another registrar](/pages/web_cloud/domains/transfer_outgoing_domain) for a period of 60 days.
+> - If the domain name owner has been successfully changed, the domain name will be blocked from being [transferred to another registrar](/pages/web_cloud/domains/transfer_outgoing_domain) for a period of 60 days.

 ### Updating the owner information <a name="updateownerinformation"></a>